container-storage-interface/spec/spec.md

   map<string, string> volume_attributes = 2;

   // The capabilities that the CO wants to check for the volume.
 This
-  // call SHALL return "supported" only if all the volume capabilities
+  // call SHALL return "confirmed" only if all the volume capabilities
   // specified below are supported.
 This field is REQUIRED. repeated VolumeCapability volume_capabilities = 3;